 Seasons where the light at the end of the tunnel seemed like a cruel joke of a dangling carrot on the end of a stick.

 I found help through therapy and treatment, yes.
 But for me, my healing came through my faith, and in knowing the Lord.
 He truly changed my darkness into light before my eyes.
-And it was then that I witnessed just how beauty can truly come from even the most desolate of ashes.
+That helped me recognize how beauty can truly come from the ashes.

 Was it easy?
 Hell, no.

 It was a journey of strenuous mountaintops and a hell of a lot of valleys.
-But through the journey, I was able to see that we are stretched the most-and can tap into our passion/purpose the most-in those valleys, where we are the most vulnerable and the soil is most fertile.
+It was when I was stretched the most that I was able to tap into my passion and purpose.
+It’s during those valleys when I was the most vulnerable, that the soil is most fertile.

 It was a hard reality for me to wrestle with-– that beauty can come from pain and suffering.
 In regards to my best friend’s suicide, I struggled with accepting that because it felt like embracing something beautiful would equate to me saying that her death was OK.
 And it wasn’t OK; it never will be.
 But I’ve learned that both suffering and beauty can co-exist.

-I’ve learned I can simultaneously know that her death was not good-that it was devastating, wounded me deeply and changed me forever- while also knowing that there can be collateral beauty from it.
+I’ve learned that even though her shocking death wounded me deeply and changed me forever, it also helped me recognize the collateral beauty from the experience.

 For me, that collateral beauty has been many things- big and small.